Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/code/mediator/Mediator_README.txt

 	NeName: <whatever-ne-name-you-would-like-here>
 	eventFrequency: <amount-in-seconds-between-dummy-notifications>

 ### Keep in mind that if you modify this file containing the configurable parameters, you would still need to restart the NETCONF server, if it was already running, in order to see the new values.
-You will just not need to rebuild id. ###l
+You will just not need to rebuild it ###l